 When the sleigh bells stop ringing and the smell of chestnuts roasting on an open fire fades away; when the Advent calendar and Jesse Tree are packed away with the rest of the Christmas decorations, let’s not shrink from imparting the whole counsel of God to our children.

 Discipling our children is a yearlong, lifelong endeavor.
 It’s one that we see as so crucial that we’ve developed a resource to help parents.
-After more than four decades of preparation and nearly two years of hard labor, we are pleased to offer the first of a two-volume work: More than A Story.
+After more than four decades of preparation and nearly two years of hard labor, we are pleased to offer the book More than A Story.
 It is more than a Bible storybook.
 It is a beautifully-illustrated, comprehensive overview of the Bible that lays a solid foundation of truth that will help shape a biblical understanding of God and form doctrinal and theological convictions to guide our children and increase their Christmas joy for a lifetime.

 At the end of the day, whatever resources we use, let’s give our children traditions at Christmas and throughout the year that will point them to the God they can trust to carry them through all the seasons of life.